nickmoy/Game-of-the-Amazons/README.md

 # Game-of-the-Amazons
-Implementation of Game of the Amazons (invented by Walter Zamkauskas):
+Implementation of Game of the Amazons (invented by Walter Zamkauskas) given as a homework project for UC Berkeley's CS 61B Data Structures course:

 https://en.wikipedia.org/wiki/Game_of_the_Amazons